MajesticGoodness/subbyWubby/report/Report.md

   - \makeatother
 ---

-## 1. Background{#backgrund}
+## 1. Background

-We've been tasked with reversing a relatively short piece of text that was encrypted using a substitution cipher.
-We're going to try to break it via a letter frequency attack, let's see if we're successful!
+We've been given a short piece of text that was encrypted using a substitution cipher.
+We're going to try to break by simply mapping the expected letter frequencies of English to the corresponding letter frequencies in the cipher text.
+Let's see if we're successful with this approach!

 >lrvmnir bpr sumvbwvr jx bpr lmiwv yjeryrkbi jx qmbm wi bpr xjvni mkd ymibrut jx irhx wi bpr riirkvr jx